The Benefits of Using RF970 Fiber Optic Perimeter Intrusion Detection Systems

 Distributed Acoustic Sensing for Security

-Distributed acoustic sensing systems monitor acoustic signals along the length of a fiber optic cable and are capable of classifying acoustic signatures and pinpointing the location of intrusion events (typically within 5 m).
+Distributed acoustic sensing systems monitor acoustic signals along the length of fiber optic cables, classifying acoustic signatures and locating intrusion events within 5m.

-The fact that the system is able to categorize events and provide an "acoustic fingerprint" of intrusions is very powerful, as it allows the system to distinguish between people, vehicles, animals and whether a specific activity is taking place (e.g. digging or excavation). climbing fences).
+The system's ability to categorize events and provide acoustic fingerprints is powerful, enabling it to distinguish between people, vehicles, animals, and specific activities (e.g., digging or climbing fences).

 0